intel/ai-reference-models/benchmarks/recommendation/tensorflow/wide_deep_large_ds/README.md

 2. Train the model by providing location of train.csv, eval.csv

-    * Train the model (The model will be trained for 10 epochs if --num-train-steps is not specified)
+    * Train the model (The model will be trained for 10 epochs if -- steps is not specified)
         ```
         $ python launch_benchmark.py --model-name wide_deep_large_ds \
            --precision fp32 \